 When it comes to gameplay, the action board offers plenty of opportunities.
 There is always something to do, even if your opponent blocks the space you wanted.
 I didn’t find that frustrating at all.

 The interaction between the players is at exactly the right level.
-Not that much that you would have to focus your decisions around his, but not also that little that you could forget about him.
+Not that much that you would have to focus your decisions around theirs, but not also that little that you could forget about them.
 A good friendly competition.

 Where the game lacks a bit, is the long-term appeal.
 Although I have never built two exact farms, all games start out in a similar manner.
 This is not helped by only 4 special buildings included in the base game.